 7. Sterilization

 Based on the intended use, the device may require sterilization.
 Some material properties may be impacted by certain methods of sterilization (some common methods are ethylene oxide and gamma radiation).
-Packaging can also come into play, which can mitigate these sterilization effects.
+Medical device packaging can also come into play, which can mitigate these sterilization effects.
+Clean room manufacturing is a solution to ensure medical device assemblies meet sterilization requirements.

 8. Material Cost and Availability